K1mpl0s/discordjs-bot/README.md

 # discordjs-bot
-Experimental discord bot using discord.js
+Experimental discord bot with the library Discord.js